Discover the 8 rules for secure and long-lasting underground conduit installation, perfect for industrial and home-based projects alike!

 |Heavy oversized equipment traffic||Bad design, but allowable per NEC||Not recommended design, but allowable per NEC||Highly recommended design allowable by NEC, but not NEC requirement||Highly recommended design allowable by NEC, but not NEC requirement||Bad design & not allowable per NEC|

-A) Slope all outdoor underground conduits uniformly away from buildings and underground structures, toward pull boxes or manholes.
+A) Make sure outdoor underground conduits slope away from buildings and underground structures, toward pull boxes or manholes.

-B) Avoid and/or prevent damage to existing underground piping, conduits, and cables.
+B) Be cautious not to damage existing underground pipes, conduits, and cables.

-C) Some installations require you to remove existing pavement or concrete slabs.
-At the end of your work, repair them as required.
+C) Some jobs require you to remove pavement or concrete slabs.
+After you’re done, patch things up as needed.

 E) Install a pull rope in each empty conduit run.
-The rope needs to be the polypropylene type at least 3/16 inch in diameter.
+Use a polypropylene type at least 3/16 inch in diameter.

-F) Identify all conduits with conduit identification plates at all terminations, enclosures, and wall and floor penetrations.
+F) Label conduits with identification plates at terminations, enclosures, and wall and floor penetrations.

 G) Provide the minimum separation for instrumentation conduits from power conduits as follows: